ma-serra/OpenContracts/docs/permissioning/consolidated_permissioning_guide.md

-✅ **Database Constraints**: Mutual exclusivity enforced at database level ✅ **Migration**: Data migration for existing analysis annotations ✅ **Import Process**: Analysis imports automatically set privacy fields ✅ **Documentation**: This guide reflects current implementation including privacy model
+✅ **Database Constraints**: Mutual exclusivity enforced at database level ✅ **Migration**: Data migration for existing analysis annotations ✅ **Import Process**: Analysis imports automatically set privacy fields ✅ **Centralized Permission System**: `user_has_permission_for_obj` enhanced to handle all privacy logic ✅ **Mutation Updates**: All annotation mutations updated to respect privacy model ✅ **Permission Inheritance**: Private annotations require matching permission level on source object ✅ **Structural Annotation Handling**: Structural annotations bypass privacy for READ operations ✅ **Documentation**: This guide reflects current implementation including privacy model

 ⚠️ **Extract Integration**: While the privacy model supports `created_by_extract`, the extract system may need updates to:
 - Set `created_by_extract` when creating annotations from extracts
-- Ensure proper permission checks for extract-created annotations
+- Ensure proper permission checks for extract-created annotations (already handled by enhanced permission system)

 The annotation permission system is production-ready with significant performance improvements and privacy controls.
-The annotation privacy model provides fine-grained control over programmatically generated annotations while maintaining backward compatibility.
+The centralized permission checking through `user_has_permission_for_obj` ensures consistent enforcement of the privacy model across all mutations without requiring each mutation to understand the complexity of the privacy rules.